-User feedback from compliance officers involved in pilot testing highlighted improvements in situational awareness, interpretability of alerts, and usability of the dashboards. real-time The inclusion explainable AI (XAI) modules significantly enhanced trust in automated decisions by providing traceable justifications for flagged activities.
-Furthermore, integration regulatory knowledge bases ensured the system remained up-to-date with evolving rules such as AML Act amendments and GDPR policy changes.
+User feedback from compliance officers involved in pilot testing highlighted improvements in situational awareness. interpretability of alerts, and usability of the real-time dashboards.
+The inclusion of explainable AI (XAI) modules significantly enhanced trust in automated decisions by providing traceable justifications for flagged activities.
+Furthermore, integration with regulatory knowledge bases ensured the system remained up-to-date with evolving rules such as AML Act amendments and GDPR policy changes.